by Andrew Cochran

 - Predicting reader relevance, weighing prior choices to predict likely interest, and then selecting, displaying, or ranking stories accordingly

 - Flagging news-in-the-making, for example, in social media: searching for keywords (like ‘shooting’ or ‘accident’), clustering many similar posts, and then alerting a human journalist that follow-up may be warranted.
 Or calculating trends or anomalies, such as fluctuations in GDP or currencies, again to ‘suggest’ a human journalist look further to determine its significance.

 Is AI Good or bad for journalism?

-- AI systems can free time for journalists to do more fulfilling work.
-Machines will take care of routine needs so humans can apply advanced critical thinking skills to imaginative or investigative projects.
+- AI systems can free time for journalists.
+Machines can care for routine needs so humans can apply advanced critical thinking skills to imaginative or investigative projects.

-- AI tools can open new areas of journalistic inquiry using AI systems to analyze data otherwise unreachable or unfathomable by human reporters.
+- AI tools can open new areas of journalistic inquiry.
+AI systems can analyze data otherwise unreachable or unfathomable by human reporters.

-- AI systems can improve relevance for audiences, helping match stories to interests.
+- AI systems can improve relevance for audiences.
+AI systems can match stories to comprehension levels or interests.

 - AI journalism can create legal entanglements, such as challenges in copyright, privacy, and defamation.

 So far, news practices using AI systems are receiving positive notice.
 They are removing drudgery while enabling greater audience service.
 Current and expected AI systems are augmenting, not replacing, human journalists.
 It remains to be seen if this continues as AI systems become more capable in more areas.

 Currently, AI operations in many of the largest newsrooms are achieved with in-house systems.
 They may be supplemented with outsourced suppliers for certain tasks.
 The number and range of third-party suppliers are growing.
-Newsrooms still commencing AI capabilities have the choice of building their own systems or buying capacity from third-parties.
+Newsrooms still commencing AI capabilities have the choice of building their own systems or buying capacity from third parties.
 Costs can be significant in either case, creating a growing potential for a divide between ‘have’ and ‘have-not’ newsrooms.

 Today’s force multiplier effect could, for others, become a force creator.
 New entrants and competitors could gain legacy-scale capabilities with new systems, similar to how desktop publishing upended the industry.
 More alternatives could alter consumer behaviour with increased choices, diluting the addressable market for existing publishers.